 Manchego stores well because of its firm texture and natural rind.
 The rind itself is inedible (it is treated with olive oil and sometimes wax) but protects the paste from drying and mold intrusion during storage.

 The main risk is the cut face drying and cracking.
 Once you cut into a wheel, the exposed paste begins losing moisture.
-Proper wrapping slows this process significantly.

 - Wax paper on the cut face - protects against drying without trapping excess moisture